shinbutou/gpacalculator/README.md

 * Course ID: 043039031
 * Semester: Spring 2019 (1072)

-A year later, it was re-written with a graphical interface with Tkinter for the group project.
+A year later, it was re-written with a graphical interface with Tkinter in the general education course.

 * Course Name: Exploring the Digital Wonderland
 * Course ID: 043028001